ElCap Documentation

 Checking your environment...

-🛠 Run `elcap doctor --setup-jlink` to see available options
+🛠 Run `elcap device setup` to see available options

 ✋ Fix the above issues and try again